GottBERT/fairseq/README.md

 ## Installation

-**NOTE**: This software was used with Python 3.8 and not tested with newer Python versions, yet.
+**NOTE**: This software was used with **Python 3.8** and not tested with newer Python versions, yet.

 After checking out the repo, cd into the dir and execute the following commands:
 ```
 pip install .
-pip install tensorboardX pyarrow tokenizers==0.12.1 numpy==1.23.5
+pip install tensorboardX pyarrow==12.0.1 tokenizers==0.12.1 numpy==1.23.5
 ```

+## Pre-training Commands Reference

+The commands and scripts used to pre-train RoBERTa models on various platforms are available in the [GottBERT Corpus repository](https://gitlab.com/gottbert/corpus/-/tree/master/pre-training).

 --------------------------------------------------------------------------------